crepe-japheth/find_file_in_dirs/README.md

     Feel free to modify the code according to your requirements or contribute to the project by opening a pull request.

+#Note
+###The file with name ~file_analysis.py~ was first used as function way of implementing the same functionality but was update to object oriented

 ## Example

 Here's an example of how the output CSV file might look: